 “To learn and to care.”

-Having settled into life at secondary school during Year 7, the focus for this academic year is on developing maturity and independence in students’ learning.
+Having settled into life at secondary school during Year 7, the focus for this academic year is on developing maturity and independence in students’ learning and a growth mindset.
 The positive routines that were developed in Year 7 must now be embedded, allowing students to increase their capacity for learning.
 All students in Year 8 are seen as young adults and therefore capable of making the right decisions.

 Students will be supported in their learning by a form tutor, who has an overview of their learning and they will be a daily contact providing support and assistance.
-The Achievement Team Leader, Mr Rahman, is responsible for the learning and achievement of the year group.
-He will be supported by Miss Branton and Mrs Young as Year 8 Care Team.
+The Achievement Team Leader, Mrs Moore, is responsible for the learning and achievement of the year group along with the KS3 Year Care Team who provide the additional pastoral support that students need.

 Students are encouraged to play an active role in the wider life of the school and each tutor group has multiple student roles to develop young leaders.
-These include being representatives of the regular Year 8 Student Council meetings ensuring that the student voice is heard.
+These include being representatives of the regular Year 8 Student Council meetings ensuring that the student voice is heard or joining one of the many student leadership committees available to Year 8.

 Your child should expect to be set homework regularly.
 This must be written in their homework diary, which parents must check and sign weekly.
-We wish to build a strong relationship between home and school as this a proven formula in helping students achieve.
-There are homework clubs where students can get help with their work, and excellent library and ICT facilities that can be used before and after school.
+We wish to build a strong relationship between home and school as this is a proven formula in helping students achieve.
+Students are encouraged to use the excellent library and ICT facilities that can be used before and after school to support them with any homework.

 We place a significant emphasis on reading, and as such insist that all students have a reading book with them every day.
 We read together regularly in afternoon registration, specifically on Thursdays, when we take part in Whole School Reading.
 Improving reading skills, and developing a wider vocabulary, is an essential part of students’ learning and of our school curriculum.
 In addition to reading, Year 8 will also be given a ‘Knowledge Organiser’.
 This booklet will be filled with subject specific vocabulary and terms for students to revise and support their study.